Dzhokhar Tsarnaev: Imprisonment

 The following morning, on June 25, 2015, Tsarnaev was transferred from Federal Medical Center, Devens to the United States Penitentiary, Florence High in Colorado.
 As of July 17, 2015, Tsarnaev had been transferred to United States Penitentiary Florence Administrative Maximum Facility (ADX Florence).
 A Federal Bureau of Prisons (BOP) spokesperson stated that "unique security management requirements" caused the agency to place Tsarnaev in Colorado instead of United States Penitentiary, Terre Haute, Indiana, where male death-row inmates are normally held.

 According to The Guardian, in June 2016, Al-Qaeda leader Ayman al-Zawahiri issued a threat to the United States, warning of the "gravest consequences" should Tsarnaev be harmed.
-Al-Zawahiri has since died, having been killed by the CIA on July 31, 2022.

-In December 2024, when President Joe Biden announced commutations for the death sentences of 37 out of 40 federal death row inmates to life imprisonment without the possibility of parole, he excluded Tsarnaev, along with Dylann Roof, who committed the 2015 Charleston church shooting, and Robert Gregory Bowers, who committed the 2018 Pittsburgh synagogue shooting, because of their convictions for either terrorism or hate-motivated mass murder–related crimes.
+In December 2024, when Joe Biden announced commutations for the death sentences of 37 out of 40 federal death row inmates to life imprisonment without the possibility of parole, he excluded Tsarnaev, along with Dylann Roof, who committed the 2015 Charleston church shooting, and Robert Gregory Bowers, who committed the 2018 Pittsburgh synagogue shooting, because of their convictions for either terrorism or hate-motivated mass murder–related crimes.

+As of 2026, Tsarnaev continues to be held on death row at ADX Florence federal supermax prison in Colorado.